ivancli/um-invigor/README.md

 ---

-7. Generate controllers, in root folder of the project run: <a name="generate-controller"></a>
+7.Generate controllers, in root folder of the project run: <a name="generate-controller"></a>

 ```sh
 php artisan um:controller